White-tailed Eagle diet studies

 Fish comprise a significant element of White-tailed Eagle Diet, particularly at breeding age.
 Commonly caught species include seasonally abundant Grey Mullet, Bass and occasionally Eel and Carp.
 Cuttlefish may also be occasionally caught in the summer months, when they are abundant after spawning.
 A variety of bird species feature in diet, including species of corvid, gull and wildfowl.
 Birds become more important for White-tailed Eagles in the winter months, when fish are less available to catch.
 Mammal species such as Rabbit and Brown Hare also regularly feature within the diet.

 For young Eagles, mammal and bird species make up the majority of their diet.
-But, as White-tailed Eagles reach breeding age, Fish becomes an increasingly important prey source.
+But, as White-tailed Eagles reach breeding age, fish becomes an increasingly important prey source.

 Diet composition by percentage: Bird (33%, Fish 31%, Mammal 23%, Mollusc 4%, unidentified 9%)